YARAHQ/yarahq.github.io/README.md

 You can find the YARA Forge program code [here](https://github.com/YARAHQ/yara-forge).

+## YARA Release Packages

+The YARA rule packages are released as GitHub releases in the [YARA Forge repository](https://github.com/YARAHQ/yara-forge/releases).

 ## Next Steps

 - Automatic transformations: I'd like to automatically transform rules to improve them, e.g. rewrite a `$mz = { 4d 5a }` as `uint16(0) == 0x5a4d`
+- Improved and added performance measurements: I'd like to measure the performance of other string types (not just regular expressions), complex condition evaluations and imported module functions (e.g. `pe` module functions).
-- Automated goodware tests: currently I still test the rules manually and add negative scores in the `custom-score-reductions.yml` file for rules that have shown to produce false positives on our internal goodware set.
+- Automated rule testing: I'd like to automatically test the rules against a set of goodware and malware samples to identify false positives and false negatives.
+Currently I still test the rules manually and add negative scores in the `custom-score-reductions.yml` file for rules that have shown to produce false positives on our internal goodware set.
 In order to test them live in the github workflows, the script would need access to an [Mquery](https://github.com/CERT-Polska/mquery) or [Klara](https://github.com/KasperskyLab/klara) instance from within the workflows to evaluate the number of false positives matches while it's running.
 I still don't know how to approach that challenge.
 Please contact me if you have an idea how to do this.

 ## Credits